 2. Development of district program operating procedures and reporting requirements; and

-3. Establishment of a communications link between the state and district programs.
+3. Establishment of a communications link between the Kentucky long-term care ombudsman and district programs;

 (e) Establishment and maintenance of program official files and adoption of procedures to protect the confidentiality of those files;